Shaf8808/PP4-news-site/TESTING.md

 ### Python

-No errors were found when passing my Python files through [Pep8](https://pep8ci.herokuapp.com/)
+No errors were found when passing my Python files through except some whitespace [Pep8](https://pep8ci.herokuapp.com/)

 [Back to top](#table-of-contents)